- This event has passed.

 “Who can we trust with our collective future?”
 Artist John Akomfrah posed this pressing question in relation to his epic video work, Purple (2017), which offers a visual meditation on the effects of human progress on the planet.
 At a time when futures feel uncertain, many creatives have focused their efforts on raising awareness of environmental issues, using culture as a platform to bolster evidence provided by science that we are at a moment of collective crisis.

 Responses to the climate crisis can come in many different forms, from music composition and dance choreography to paintings and policymaking.
-JD Talasek, Director of Cultural Programs at the National Academy of Sciences, will moderate a conversation exploring creative approaches to advocacy with artist and city planner Andrea Limauro; musician and researcher Paul Miller aka DJ Spooky; and dancer, choreographer, policymaker Diana Movius.
+JD Talasek, Director of Cultural Programs at the National Academy of Sciences, moderated a conversation exploring creative approaches to advocacy with artist and city planner Andrea Limauro; musician and researcher Paul Miller aka DJ Spooky; and dancer, choreographer, policymaker Diana Movius.

 If you would like to request special accommodations for this program, please email firstname.lastname@example.org.

 CAN’T WAIT?
 Check out these other resources to explore John Akomfrah and his work.